a1v0/qmk-keymaps/README.md

 - try to downsize ludicrously large QMK installation, since most of it is unnecessary
 - check out these [layer ideas](https://www.reddit.com/r/MechanicalKeyboards/comments/qootbl/first_keyboard_with_layers_any_inspiration_for/) for inspiration.
 Here are some [best practices](https://www.reddit.com/r/KeyboardLayouts/comments/rm5ro8/layouts_layers_best_practices_inspirations_etc/)
 - just as an experiment, perhaps make a shortcut that converts some key combination into "ServiceNow", which I find awkward to type
+- potential enhancement to HJKL layer: the problem with the "JKL'" arroe keys concept is that it requires my whole hand to shift a position to the right.
+That's not that good (though it's also not terrible).
+As a future enhancement, perhaps the HJKL layer could be reached by holding down the Enter key, rather than the normal down-layer key (double-tap and hold Enter to achieve a sustained carriage return)